-Exemptions from the requirement of 5 years' experience are limited to cases where the qualification to act as a representative in trade mark or design matters was not achieved before the central industrial property office concerned, but was acquired in another way, for the equivalent period of at least 5 years.
+Exemptions from the requirement for 5 years' experience are limited to cases where the qualification to act as a representative in trade mark or design matters, has not been achieved before the central industrial property office concerned, but rather was acquired in another way, for the equivalent period of at least 5 years.

-This exemption can only be requested where the requestor is entitled to act in EEA Member States in which no 'special professional qualification' is required.
+It should be noted that such exemption can only be requested where the requester is entitled to act in EEA Member States in which no 'special professional qualification' is required.

-The experience equivalent to at least 5 years of habitually acting as a representative before the central industrial property office concerned, to be established by the requestor (with supporting evidence), must have been obtained in the EEA Member
+It should also be noted that the experience equivalent to at least 5 years of habitually acting as a representative before the central industrial property office concerned, to be established by the requester (with supporting evidence), must have been obtained in the EEA Member State concerned.

-State concerned.
 For example, if an exemption is requested from the 5 year requirement to act before the central industrial property office of Member State 'A' (e.g. Malta), the evidence of habitually acting as a representative must emanate from that same Member State (Malta), and not from another EEA Member State (e.g. Ireland).